 Play then proceeds to another round of tricks.

-If a player wins a certain number 12 tricks in a single round, they win the game.
-The number of tricks required to win can be changed from the Options menu and be set to either 10 or 12.
+If a player wins 12 tricks in a single round, they win the game.
+The number of tricks required to win can be changed to 10, 15 or 16.

-Players gain points over a series of rounds, rather than having to meet the target score in a single round.
+When enabled, players gain points over a series of rounds, rather than having to meet the target score in a single round.
 Players receive points for tricks exceeding the contract.

 If disabled, the dealer does not exchange cards in hand with the kitty.